JakeSeib/tic-tac-toe-client/README.md

   - A "referee" to determine if a game is over, and if so who won
   - A way to cycle the current player between X and O
 - Implement remaining requirements (form resetting, game board reset button, user messaging, showing game history)

+I focused my plan around grouping together all the game logic in my workflow- creating the game board and testing its funcionality vis-a-vis both the API and the game engine.
+The different components of making the game function were far more interlinked than other components, and to some degree their full implementation also depended upon user auth already being completed (for example, automatically creating a new game upon login required an event handler for login to hook game creation up to).

 See also [the wireframes](/planning/wireframes.md) and [user stories](/planning/user-stories.md) created for this project as part of planning.